Shane Waldron: Los Angeles Rams

 On February 2, 2017, Waldron was hired to be the tight ends coach for the Los Angeles Rams, under new head coach Sean McVay.

 On January 30, 2018, Waldron was named passing game coordinator, after Matt LaFleur became offensive coordinator for the Tennessee Titans.
 Head coach Sean McVay promoted offensive line coach Aaron Kromer to run game coordinator and Waldron to passing game coordinator in order to help fill the void.
 In 2019, Waldron was promoted to quarterbacks coach after Zac Taylor was named head coach of the Cincinnati Bengals.

 Seattle Seahawks

 On January 26, 2021, Waldron was hired by the Seattle Seahawks as their offensive coordinator under head coach Pete Carroll, replacing Brian Schottenheimer.

 Chicago Bears

 On January 23, 2024, Waldron was officially hired by the Chicago Bears as their offensive coordinator under head coach Matt Eberflus, replacing Luke Getsy.
 The Bears fired Waldron nine games into his tenure on November 12 after the team reached a 4–5 record midway through the season.
 The Bears ranked 30th in the league in total offense and 24th in scoring at the time of his dismissal.

 Jacksonville Jaguars

 On February 6, 2025, the Jacksonville Jaguars hired Waldron to serve as their pass-game coordinator.
+On June 30, 2026, Waldron added "assistant head coach" to his title.